bcgov/gwa-api/README.md

 ## 3. Prepare configuration

-The gateway configuration can be hand-crafted or you can use the `gwa` `new` command the walk you through the creation of the config.
+The gateway configuration can be hand-crafted or you can use the `gwa` `new` command to walk you through the creation of the config.

-**Hand-crafted Example**
+**Simple Example**

 ```
 export NS="my_namespace"